 Refunds from Overpayment

 Refund requests are made at the Business Office.
-A credit balance can be refunded to the student or left on the account to pay for future charges.
-The credit will remain on the student's account until a refund is requested.
-At the time that the request is made, the student will be given the date that the check will be available.
-Refund checks will also be mailed upon request.
+A credit balance can be refunded to the student within 14 days after the credit balance is created.
 No refunds are made to the student until all charges are paid.

 Students receiving financial aid or funds from a third party might not personally receive a refund check.
 Refunds may be credited against financial aid received or to a third party and not to the student, regardless of how the bill was paid.
 For example, if you withdraw from school, and receive money back for your classes, but have picked up loan checks, your refund will be sent to your lender.